bebrucato/ReadMe-Generator/ReadMe.md

  [Questions](#questions)

 ## Installation
-You must download these items, npm to use this app.
+You must download these items, sdfsdfsdffsd to use this app.

 ## Usage
-To use this app, geberator.
+To use this app, sdfsdfs.

 ## License
-The license for this project is APACHE 2.0.
+The license for this project is MIT.

+undefined

 ## Contributing
-Contributors: me
+Contributors: sfsdfdsf

 ## Test
-In order to run the test, you must demo.
+In order to run the test, you must sfsdfsdfs.

 [Demo Video]()